 SUBSIDIARY COMPANIES

-The Consolidated Turnover of the Company during the year under review was B217.06 Crores.
-During the year, the Company has incurred a net loss of B4.02.Crores.
-The Annual Financial Statements of LMW Holding Limited includes the standalone financial statements of its wholly owned subsidiaries namely, LMW Textile Machinery (Suzhou) Co.
-Ltd, China and LMW Global FZE, United Arab Emirates.
+The Consolidated Turnover of the Company during the year under review was C313.80 Crores as against C217.06 Crores during the previous year.
+During the year, the Company has incurred a net loss of C23.13 Crores as against a net loss of C4.02 Crores during the previous year.
+The Annual Financial Statements of LMW Holding Limited include the Standalone Financial Statements of its Wholly Owned Subsidiaries namely, LMW Textile Machinery (Suzhou) Co.
+Ltd., China and LMW Global FZE, JAFZA, Dubai, United Arab Emirates.

 b.
 LMW AEROSPACE INDUSTRIES LIMITED, INDIA

-Once the business conditions are conducive, an application will be filed with the MCA to change the Company's status to being 'Active'.
+Once the business conditions are conducive, an application will be filed with the MCA to change the Company's status from 'Dormant' to being 'Active'.

 Operations of step-down subsidiary companies: